neumino/thinky/documentation.md

     - `missing`: Throw an error if a field is missing (default value false)
     - `extra`: Throw an error if an extra field is provided (default value false)
     - `type`: Throw an error if a field does match the expected type (default value true)
-- `dateFormat` the date format returned
+- `timeFormat` the date format returned
     - `native`: Default value -- Native JavaScript Date objects will be returned
     - `raw`: ReQL raw Date objects will be returned